jonahgoldwastaken/functional-programming/README.md

 - With how many parking garages can you exit with your vehicle throughout the entire day?
 - Where are the most parking places with 24-hour availability?

-### Used variables.
+### Used variables

-The used variabels are available through [This link](https://github.com/theonejonahgold/functional-programming/wiki/Concept-🦧#gebruikte-variabelen).
+The used variables are available through [this link](https://github.com/theonejonahgold/functional-programming/wiki/Concept-🦧#gebruikte-variabelen).

 ## Project structure